xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 In the mode, the user specifies the source and destination interfaces respectively

-The command also provides a “**dry-run**” keyboard that allows the user to validate the changes that would be performed by the replace operation without performing an actual commit
+The command also provides a “**dry-run**” keyboard that allows the user to validate the changes that would be performed by the replace operation without issuing an actual commit

 ```
 RP/0/0/CPU0:PE1(config)#replace interface <ifid_1> with <ifid_2> ?